Decicus/twitchtips/_posts/2015-08-20-harmful-users.md

 ### Information Leaked
-<br>Reset everything immediately, most importantly passwords and stream keys.
+Reset everything immediately, most importantly passwords and stream keys.

 ### Users trolling, scamming or using racist usernames.
-<br>Ban them from your channel.
+Ban them from your channel.
 Using /subscribers can be a good way to stop chat while the issue blows over.
 Also, make sure to [report them.](http://help.twitch.tv/customer/portal/articles/725568-how-to-file-a-report)

 *****